 Patients with a history of bowel obstruction or major GI surgery, severe GI disorders, or swallowing disorders were excluded from clinical studies evaluating patiromer.1 Use of patiromer should be avoided in patients with severe constipation, bowel obstruction, or fecal impaction, including abnormal postoperative bowel motility disorders, because the drug may not be effective and may worsen GI conditions.1

-Hypomagnesemia was reported in 5.3% of patients receiving patiromer in clinical studies.1 Patiromer binds to magnesium in the colon, which can lead to hypomagnesemia.1 Serum magnesium concentrations should be monitored in patients receiving patiromer, and magnesium supplementation should be considered in those with low serum magnesium concentrations.1
+Hypomagnesemia was reported in 5.3% of adults receiving patiromer in clinical studies.1 Patiromer binds to magnesium in the colon, which can lead to hypomagnesemia.1 Serum magnesium concentrations should be monitored in patients receiving patiromer, and magnesium supplementation should be considered in those with low serum magnesium concentrations.1

 Patiromer is not expected to cause fetal harm when administered to pregnant women because the drug is not absorbed systemically following oral administration.1